BV Nordic Centre

 When does grooming start and finish each year?

-As soon as there is enough snow to run a snowmobile, volunteers are out packing the snow to make a good base.
-The compacted snow also has a better chance of surviving fall rains.
-Eventually, the trails are trackset and groomed with the G2 or Ginzu groomer.
-The PistenBully is only used once the snow is deep enough that we are confident it won't bring up rocks and dirt.
+As soon as there is snow, volunteers will start packing it with the snowmobiles and UTV (Ranger side by side).
+At first they will just use the machines' tracks, then they pull the roller.
+The compacted snow is the foundation for our ski trails.
+Compacted snow also has a better chance of surviving fall rains.
+After a bit more snow, the small machines will pull the G2 or Ginzu to groom and trackset our early-season trails.
+The Bison snowcat is only used once the snow is deep enough that we are confident it won't bring up rocks and dirt.

-Grooming continues as long as we have enough snow, enough skiers and no danger of wrecking our machines.
+At the end of the season, grooming continues as long as we have enough snow, enough skiers and no danger of damaging the machines.

 Here are the opening and closing dates for several years: